richhowley/Off-Grid-Communications-Node/README.md

 Node.js reads and writes messages to and from the serial port using the node-serialport module and communicates with a browser via socket.io events.

+The file index.html is almost exactly copied from the socket.io Getting Started example, index.js is also based off that project but adds serial port access.
+If you're intersted in building this off-grid system and have not used socket.io the best place to begin is to build the Gettin Started chat program on the web site https://socket.io/.

 Run listports.js to get a list of all serial ports:

 ```